BohndiekLab/OpenQPATData/README.md

 # OpenQPATData
-Measurements of test objects with reference optical1 properties for quantitative photoacoustic research
+Measurements of test objects with reference optical properties for quantitative photoacoustic research